Sudrophone

 The sudrophone is a brass instrument invented by the French instrument maker François Sudre (1844–1912).
 Its shape resembles that of an ophicleide.
 It was patented in 1892.

 A sudrophone has a conical bore and three or four Perinet valves.
 Its length is 86 cm and the bell diameter is 17 cm.
 The "valve" nearest the mouthpiece on the bell throat controls a silk membrane to create a nasal effect, which Sudre designed to make a sound like a cello or a bassoon.
 The instrument is very similar to the baritone horn and helicon.
-Acoustically these resembled the saxhorns, but the shape was different as the main tube was doubled back on itself, giving a vertical appearance reminiscent of an ophicleide, this design choice was made by Sudre to make the instrument stand out more amongst the primarily saxhorn-shaped brass instruments that were much more popular.
+Acoustically these resembled the saxhorns, but the shape was different as the main tube was doubled back on itself, giving a vertical appearance reminiscent of an ophicleide.
+This design choice was made by Sudre to make the instrument stand out more amongst the primarily saxhorn-shaped brass instruments that were much more popular.

-The unique feature of these instruments was an apparatus on the side of the bell throat called a "mirliton" (kazoo), with a membrane which would vibrate sympathetically with its pitch, creating a kazoo-like effect.
-The apparatus allowed the player to either engage or disengage the membrane, so it could also function as a normal saxhorn, albeit with a unique outside shape and narrow bell.
+The unique feature of these instruments was the mirliton, a kazoo-like apparatus attached to the side of the bell with a membrane which vibrates sympathetically, creating a buzzing effect.
+The device membrane can be engaged or disengaged by the player, so it can also function as a normal saxhorn-like brass instrument.